 Sack Races: Age Divisions 3-5, 6-8, 9-11 Years

-Kids can come and try their hand (or should we say feet) at sack racing!
-You are given a feed or burlap sack to jump in, then quickly hop your way to victory!
-This event will test your endurance and speed, while building up some strength!
-Prizes for the winner of each race generously donated by Pet Club.
+Kids can come and try their hand (or should we say feet) at sack racing with a twist!
+They are given a feed or burlap sack to jump in, then quickly hop their way to the other end to quickly put on some rodeo clown clothes!
+Once dressed, they will run on back to the start line with fastest person to win a prize!

 Stick Horse Barrel Racing: Age Divisions 3-5, 6-8, 9-11 Years

 Giddy-up!
-You don’t even have to know the barrel racing pattern to compete – we’ll teach you!
 Each little buckaroo will get to ride their wild stick horse pony in a race!
-They will run the pattern with kiddos in their own age division – and race to the finish line!
-Prizes for the winner of each race donated by Pet Club.
+They will run the pattern with kiddos in their own age division – and race to the finish line! .

-Pigs are hard to catch – and even harder for the Roots N’ Boots committee to get!
-Subject to availability of pigs, we will have this activity at the 2018 Kids N’ Kritters Event!
+Pigs and goats are hard to catch – and even harder for the Roots N’ Boots committee to get!
+Subject to availability of young goats and pigs, we will have this activity at the 2019 Kids N’ Kritters Event!
 How does it work?
-Well, these pigs are not greased, but your buckaroo will still need to chase them!
-Your child will need to run after the pig, and the first child to pull the ribbon off the neck or tail, and waves it high in the air will win a prize!
+Your buckaroo will still need to chase them!
+Your child will need to run after the animal, and the first child to pull the ribbon off the neck or tail, and waves it high in the air will win a prize!

 SATURDAY FREE FAMILY FUN: